 John and Marjorie Emery deeded this land to the City in 1975 for a small fraction of its true market value; fully understanding its significant future valuation.
 In return, the City agreed to preserve this natural habitat and never develop this land.

 Did you know?

-The City has sought to break their obligation to keep this park natural 3 times over the last 25 years:
+The City has sought to break their commitment to John and Marjorie Emery to keep this park natural 3 times over the last 25 years:

 - 1994.
 The City and GTE sought to construct a 65 foot cellular tower.
 The community was outraged and Marjorie Emery submitted an affidavit reiterating the intended use of this land as a natural park and that a telecommunications tower would violate the agreement.

 - 2002.
 The City and Clackamas 800 Radio Group (C800) sought to construct a 150 foot telecommunications tower.
 Once again, the community with the assistance of the Emery brothers (Walt, Les, and John) reminded the City that telecommunications towers were not compatible with the deeded intended use then nor in the future.

 - 2015 – 2019.
 The City and Clackamas 800 Radio Group (C800) sought to construct a 196.5 foot telecommunications tower.